 "Bridging the Gap Between Writer and Reader: The Benefits of Considering Audience," 2016.

-"I have a kind of power I never knew I possessed:" Transformative Motherhood in The Hunger Games. (forthcoming in The Hunger Games: Critical Examinations, McFarland Press, 2013)
+‘I have a kind of power I never knew I possessed:’ Transformative Motherhood in The Hunger Games.”
+The Hunger Games: Critical Examinations, McFarland Press, 2014.

-Mad Men.â Mad Men, Women, and Children: Gender and Generation in Mad Men, Lexington Books, 2012.
+“ ‘It Was All a Fog’: Motherhood and the Birth Experience in Mad Men.”
+Mad Men, Women and Children: Gender and Generation in Mad Men.
+Lanham, Maryland: Lexington Books, 2012.

-" 'It was all a hard, fast ride that ended in the mud': Deconstructing the Myth of the Cowboy in Annie Proulx's Close Range: Wyoming Stories."
+"It was a hard, fast ride that ended in the mud": Deconstructing the Myth of the Cowboy in Annie Proulx's Close Range: Wyoming Stories.
 Western American Literature 45.2 (2010): 117-136.

 "The Politics of Race, Class, and Sexuality in Contemporary American Mommy Lit."
-Women’s Studies: An Interdisciplinary Journal 39.5 (2010): 409-429.
+Women’s Studies: An Interdisciplinary Journal 39: 5 (2010): 409-429.